 In the same way, Michael Sam made himself.
 His on-field success and off-field bravery are solely the products of his own journey.
 That the most notable part of that journey occurred at Mizzou is merely a happy accident of fate.7.
 It’s…really fucking complicated

 This part’s a completely convoluted mess, and doesn’t relate at all to any of the other points, but I needed to try and express it.
-Militant crusading for equality is great and all, but to me, indifferent acceptance - the “who cares?” that my friends gave me when I came out to them - is so much more desirable.
-Because queer people are not political symbols who look or deserve to be thrust into the societal spotlight, just normal human beings that have the same hopes and occupations and faults and fears and interests that create wholly unique stories for each one of us, the same as everyone else.
-And when we all get so wrapped up in the “cause,” we forget that the gender of the human being on the other side of your mouth doesn’t really fucking matter, and how ludicrous it is that anyone ever thought it did.
+Militant crusading for equality is great and all, but in my day to day life, indifferent acceptance - the “who cares?” that my friends gave me when I came out to them - is so much more desirable.
+Queer people are not political symbols who look or deserve to be thrust into the societal spotlight, just normal human beings that have the same hopes and occupations and faults and fears and interests that create wholly unique stories for each one of us, the same as everyone else.
+We run the risk of losing that individuality when we all get so wrapped up in “the cause.”
+And we forget that the gender of the human being on the other side of your mouth doesn’t really fucking matter, and how ludicrous it is that anyone ever thought it did.